rs/rest-layer/README.md

 api.ResponseSender = &myResponseSender{}
 ```

-You may also extend the `DefaultResponseSender` if you just want to wrap or sligly modify the default behavior:
+You may also extend the [DefaultResponseSender](https://godoc.org/github.com/rs/rest-layer#DefaultResponseSender) if you just want to wrap or slightly modify the default behavior:

 ```go
 type myResponseSender struct {